 Who is a close contact?

-- Less than three feet for cumulative 15 minutes in 24 hours
+- Less than six feet for cumulative 15 minutes or more in 24 hours

 - PSD will maximize social distancing whenever possible

 - The Colorado Department of Public Health and Environment allows schools to seat students between three to six feet apart.

 LCDHE, PSD and confidentiality